enkidevs/curriculum/sql/dql/aggregate-queries/sum-clause.md

 (1 row)
 ```

-Which query will do so?
+Which query will do this for us?

 ???